Tntresor/centrika-banking-platform-v2/replit.md

   - Added Procfile for proper web process configuration
   - Health check endpoints verified working at / and /health
   - Server tested and ready for Cloud Run deployment
+- 2025-06-19: Port configuration updated - Backend moved to port 8002, mobile app on 8081

 ## User Preferences
 - Focus on authentic data integration